 Transient Monocular Vision Loss

 Vision loss due to transient monocular vision loss generally lasts for a matter of minutes.
 When vision returns, it generally returns as normal, with no signs of the episode that just occurred.
-This can lead individuals to write off the condition as being stress-related, a simple one-time incident, or something not serious enough to seek immediate medical care.
+This often leads individuals to write off the condition as being stress-related, a simple one-time incident, or something not serious enough to seek immediate medical care.
 However, the reality of the condition demands immediate evaluation from both a cardiologist and an ophthalmologist.

 When you have a thorough eye examination, your ophthalmologist will look into the eyes to examine both vision and other factors that may affect health.
 With an examination like this an ophthalmologist can spot silver or copper colored arteries which can signal high blood pressure.